codahale/veil/docs/src/design/sres.md

 Encryption takes a sender's key pair, $(d_S, Q_S)$, a recipient's public key, $Q_R$, and a plaintext message $P$.

-First, an unkeyed hash is initialized and used to absorb the sender and recipient's public keys:
+First, an unkeyed duplex is initialized and used to absorb the sender and recipient's public keys:

 $$
 \text{Cyclist}(\epsilon, \epsilon, \epsilon) \\